Birmingham Brain Injury Lawyer

 When brain injuries are caused by the negligence of a careless driver, doctor, product manufacturer, or another party, victims may have the right to pursue compensation for their medical bills, lost wages and earning capacity, and other damages in connection with the injury.
 At Hare Wynn, our team of personal injury attorneys works tirelessly to secure maximum compensation for our clients.
 Nationally recognized for our track record of exceptional results and a long history of serving people with integrity and skill, our firm is prepared to do what it takes to protect your rights and help you get your life back.

-Hare Wynn serves clients across the nation from offices in Alabama and Kentucky.
+Hare Wynn serves clients across Alabama.
 Call today to learn more about how we can help you: (855) 997-9319.